The Non-thermal Energy Window for Laser-Driven Nuclear Reactions: Discussion

-We emphasize that the present analytical framework enables the extraction of the low-energy astrophysical $S(E)$ factor.
-Once fusion yields are experimentally measured, $S(E_0)$ can be determined from Eq.\,(\ref{eq_an_reac}) using the adopted beam and target densities.
-Since the effective energy $E_0$ depends on $T_e$, operating in a low-$T_e$ regime allows access to lower-energy $S(E_0)$ values.
-Such low-energy $S$-factors are essential for predicting elemental abundances in astrophysical environments.
+The present analytical framework enables the extraction of the low-energy astrophysical $S$-factor.
+In laser-driven experiments, the measured fusion yield can be expressed as $N_{\mathrm{fus}} = \nu\, n_i\, n_t\, \langle\sigma v\rangle\, V\, \tau$, where $\nu$ is the number of reaction products per fusion event, $n_i$ is the density of the incident ion beam in the catcher target, $n_t$ is the catcher-target density, $V$ is the interaction volume, and $\tau$ is the interaction time.
+For a given experimental configuration in which $N_{\mathrm{fus}}$, $n_i$, $n_t$, $V$, and $\tau$ are measured or independently constrained, the reactivity $\langle\sigma v\rangle$ can be inferred.
+Substituting this inferred reactivity into Eq.\,(\ref{eq_an_reac}), which relates $\langle\sigma v\rangle$ to $S(E_0)$, allows one to determine $S(E_0)$ from the experimentally measured fusion yield.
+Since the effective energy $E_0$ depends on $T_e$, operating in a low-$T_e$ regime gives access to lower-energy $S(E_0)$ values, which are essential for predicting elemental abundances in astrophysical environments.